 What Makes Blue Star Similar to Other Wiccan Traditions

 Blue Star is mainly based on an Outer/Inner Court system.
-People who are not initiated are welcomed into our Groves/Outer Courts., while Initiates are also a part of the Inner Court (Coven).
+People who are not initiated are welcomed into our Groves and Outer Court with Initiates also being a part of Covens and the Inner Court.

 We work in Circles for our rituals, with a Priestess and Priest officiating.
 Our circles in many ways are similar to other traditions with a Call to Quarters, and Circle Casting.
 Our tools are also pretty similar to those used in other traditions as well.